Cardinality-constrained Distributionally Robust Portfolio Optimization

 \section{Conclusion}

 We considered the moment-based distributionally robust portfolio optimization model with the cardinality constraint.
 Due to the cardinality constraint, we formulated this model as an MISDO problem, which is very hard to solve exactly when the number of investable assets is large.
 We reformulated the problem as a bilevel optimization problem and devised a specialized cutting-plane algorithm for solving the upper-level problem.

-To efficiently generate cutting planes, we applied the positive semidefinite matrix completion~\cite{Fukuda2001,Nakata2003} to the dual lower-level SDO problem.
+We also improved computational efficiency of generating cutting planes by reducing the size of the dual lower-level SDO problem through the effective use of the positive semidefinite matrix completion~\citep{Fukuda2001,Nakata2003}.

 The computational results indicate that our cutting-plane algorithm was significantly accelerated by matrix-completion-based problem reduction.
 Our algorithm was also faster than the state-of-the-art MISDO solver SCIP-SDP when it finished computations within the time limit.
-Our algorithm succeeded in giving an optimal solution within 3,600~s to problem instances involving 225 assets.
+Our algorithm succeeded in giving an optimal solution within a few minutes to problem instances involving 225 assets.
 It also found a feasible solution of good quality to large-sized problem instances involving 468 assets.

-In addition, the out-of-sample investment performance of our portfolio optimization model was better than that of the conventional mean-variance model.
+In addition, the cardinality constraint improved the out-of-sample Sharpe ratio of the distributionally robust portfolio optimization model.
+As a result, our portfolio optimization model outperformed the conventional robust portfolio optimization model~\citep{Ben_Tal_1999} in many performance measures.

-A future direction of study is to extend our cutting-plane algorithm to other distributionally robust optimization models.
-For example, various robust portfolio optimization models have been proposed~\cite{fabozzi2010robust}, and discrepancy- and kernel-based uncertainty sets have been used~\cite{Bertsimas2020_from_predictive,Zhao2018} as an alternative to the moment-based uncertainty set of probability distributions.
-In addition, it is promising to integrate the matrix completion technique into general-purpose MISDO algorithms~\cite{Coey2020,Gally2017,Kobayashi2019} for better computational performance.
+For future work, we expect that our cutting-plane algorithm can be extended to other distributionally robust optimization models.
+For example, various robust portfolio optimization models have been proposed~\citep{fabozzi2010robust}, and discrepancy- and kernel-based ambiguity sets have been used~\citep{Bertsimas2020_from_predictive,Zhao2018} as an alternative to the moment-based ambiguity set of probability distributions.

+It is also required to extend our cutting-plane algorithm such that it can deal with short selling, which has been considered in the literature~\citep{Bodnar2017,Javed2020,Khodamoradi_2020}.
+As another direction, it is promising to integrate the matrix completion technique into general-purpose MISDO algorithms~\citep{Coey2020,Gally2017,Kobayashi2019} for better computational performance.